Barry Fell: Biography

 Fell was born in Lewes, Sussex, England, and was a grandson of the railway engineer and inventor John Barraclough Fell.
 He moved with his mother to New Zealand in the early 1920s after his father, who was a merchant seaman, died in a shipboard fire.

 He returned to the British Isles for graduate work, receiving his Ph.D. at the University of Edinburgh in 1941.
 Fell then served with the British Army during World War II.
 In 1946 he returned to New Zealand, where he resumed his academic career, and lectured in zoology at Victoria University of Wellington.

-A world authority on fossil sea urchins, he supervised a number of students including Helen E.S.
-Clark and they published a number of studies on Antarctic seastars.
-He was recruited by Harvard University in 1964, and emigrated to the United States to join the staff of the Museum of Comparative Zoology at Harvard where he worked until retirement in 1979.
+Fell was recruited by Harvard University in 1964, and emigrated to the United States to join the staff of the Museum of Comparative Zoology at Harvard where he worked until retirement in 1979.

 He died of heart failure in San Diego, California, aged 77, while discussing a new book with his publisher.

+Invertebrate zoology

+A world authority on fossil sea urchins, Fell supervised a number of students including Helen E.S.
+Clark, and they published a number of studies on Antarctic seastars.
+He won the Royal Society of New Zealand's Hector Medal for Zoology in 1959, and its Hutton Medal in 1962.

+Across several papers in the 1960s, Fell proposed a four-subphylum system for Echinodermata (Crinozoa, Homalozoa, Asterozoa, and Echinozoa) to replace the long-standing two-subphylum system (Pelmatozoa and Eleutherozoa).
+This system was adopted by the Treatise on Invertebrate Paleontology later in the decade, and modified by James Sprinkle's establishment of Blastozoa as separate from Crinozoa in 1973.
+This five-subphylum system based on Fell's proposal has remained in use into the 2000s.

+Fell also authored or co-authored the Treatise's chapters on Echinoderm Ontogeny, General Features and Relationships of Echinozoans, Homology of Echinozoan Rays, and Echinoids.